mars-uoit/omnimaxbot/README.md

 # omnimaxbot
-A metapackage containing the packages built exclusively for the OmniMaxbot
+A metapackage containing the packages built exclusively for the OmniMaxbot or that have been adapted for its use.